A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention

 \section{Abstract}

-{Mixed-integer linear programming (MILP), a widely used modeling framework for combinatorial optimization, are central to many scientific and engineering applications, yet remains computationally challenging at scale.
-Recent advances in deep learning address this challenge by representing MILP instances as variable–constraint bipartite graphs and applying graph neural networks (GNNs) to extract latent structural patterns and enhance solver efficiency.
-However, this architecture is inherently limited by the local-oriented mechanism, leading to restricted representation power and hindering neural approaches for MILP.
-Here we present an attention-driven neural architecture that learns expressive representations beyond the pure graph view.
-A dual-attention mechanism is designed to perform parallel self- and cross-attention over variables and constraints, enabling global information exchange and deeper representation learning.
-We apply this general backbone to various downstream tasks at the instance level, element level, and solving state level.
-Extensive experiments across widely used benchmarks show consistent improvements of our approach over state-of-the-art baselines, highlighting attention-based neural architectures as a powerful foundation for learning-enhanced mixed-integer linear optimization.}
+Mixed-integer linear programming (MILP) is a foundational framework for combinatorial optimization across science and engineering, but remains hard to solve at scale due to NP-hardness.
+Recent learning-based methods typically model MILP instances as variable–constraint bipartite graphs and use Graph Neural Networks (GNNs) for representation learning, yet their locality limits representation power.
+We propose an attention-driven neural backbone that adopts an element-centric view of variables and constraints, with dual attention performing parallel intra-type self-attention and inter-type cross-attention.
+Across three representative tasks at the instance, element, and solving-state levels, our model consistently outperforms conventional GNN-based architectures, highlighting attention-based, element-centric modeling as a powerful foundation for learning-enhanced combinatorial optimization.